 Visit a Theme Park

 Located about fifteen minutes from the city center, Busch Gardens Tampa Bay is a must for any thrill seeker visiting the area.
-The adventure park is not only packed with rush-inducing coasters, it’s also home to Tampa’s largest zoo.
+The adventure park is not only packed with rush-inducing coasters, but it’s also home to Tampa’s largest zoo.
 With over 12,000 animals from 300 different species, Busch Gardens will not disappoint.
-It’s world-class thrill rides, heart-pounding excitement and family friendly entertainment all rolled up into one.
+It’s world-class thrill rides, heart-pounding excitement, and family-friendly entertainment all rolled up into one.